Haivision/srt/docs/API-functions.md

 #### `SRT_EUNBOUNDSOCK`

-The operation to be performed on the socket requires that it be first bound (using `srt_bind*` functions), explicitly.
-Currently it's about calling `srt_listen`, which cannot work with implicitly bound socket.
+The operation to be performed on a socket requires that it first be explicitly bound (using `srt_bind*` functions).
+Currently it applies when calling `srt_listen`, which cannot work with an implicitly bound socket.

 #### `SRT_ENOLISTEN`